chainbills/chainbills/evm/README.md

 Chainbills is a cross-chain payment gateway that allows anyone (hosts) to receive any amount of cryptocurrency from everybody (payers), powered by WormHole.
 ChainBills deducts 2% from all withdrawals for fees and maintenance.

-This EVM Environment was generated with Foundry
+This EVM Environment was generated with Foundry.

 ## About Foundry